TSB, Citi and Wells Fargo reveal details about BIAN progress

 BIAN, which was established in 2008, is a collaborative not-for-profit global network made up of banks, tech providers, consultants, and academics.
 The organisation aims to establish and promote a common framework for banking interoperability issues.

-The TSB CTO said that by the middle of 2026, the bank hopes to only be working from the BIAN model.
+The TSB CTO said that by mid-2026, the bank hopes to only be working from the BIAN model.

 He went on to say that payments and economic crime will also be fully aligned, with fraud management operating through those processes, shifting the dial from a consumer impact perspective.

-“They’ll all have implanted to the new microservice model," continued Panchal.
+“They’ll all have implanted onto the new microservice model," continued Panchal.
 "It will create a massive accelerator for us.”

 The tech executive said there is still a lot to do, with BIAN an "evolving model", adding that maintaining data across geographies is a focus the bank is keen to progress.